 Woo Ping Optical Shop, G/F, 278 King’s Road, North Point, Hong Kong, p.
 2571 7810

 If my prescription wasn’t so annoying, I would definitely be getting online and heading to SmartBuyGlasses.
-They offer a speedy service delivered to your door, and work with popular brands such as Ray Ban, Tom Ford, and Oakley.
-They will set you up in a new pair of specs for under $1,000 and have a 100-day return policy.
+The brand offers a speedy service delivered to your door, and work with popular brands such as Ray Ban, Tom Ford, and Oakley.
+The team will set you up in a new pair of specs for under $1,000 and have a 100-day return policy.
 In terms of lenses, you can opt for single vision, progressive, transition, and there are a range of protective coatings you can choose from, too.
 For this process, you will need a copy of your latest prescription as well as your PD (distance between both pupils), but you can easily get this from any brick and mortar optometrist.
-They also have competitive prices on contact lenses, so check them out if you’re a regular lens wearer, as well.
+SmartBuyGlasses also has competitive prices on contact lenses, so check it out if you’re a regular lens wearer, as well.

 Shop SmartBuyGlasses online.

 6. New Fei Optical